rahalm22/meeting-notifier/README.md

 # Overview

 This allows users to notify meetings/appointments via email.
-A form with required fields should be filled about the meeting/appointment and an email will be sent to the invitees of the meeting/appoinment along with the details.
+The form with required fields should be filled about the meeting/appointment and an email will be sent to the invitees of the meeting/appoinment along with the details.
+The relevant fields that are to be filled is prompted in the command line when you invoke the service through client.bal

 ## Compatibility
 |                    |    Version     |